Process and methods

 GRADE or GRADE-CERQual tables summarise the certainty in the evidence and data for each critical and each important outcome or theme and include a limited description of the certainty in the evidence.
 GRADE or GRADE-CERQual tables should be available (in an appendix) for each review question(s).

-NICE's equality and diversity duties are expressed in a single public sector equality duty ('the equality duty', see section 1.4).
+NICE's equality and diversity duties are expressed in a single public sector equality duty ('the equality duty', see the section on key principles for developing guidelines in the introduction chapter).
 The equality duty supports good decision-making by encouraging public bodies to understand how different people will be affected by their activities.
 For NICE, much of whose work involves developing advice for others on what to do, this includes thinking about how people will be affected by its recommendations when these are implemented (for example, by health and social care practitioners).

 In addition to meeting its legal obligations, NICE is committed to going beyond compliance, particularly in terms of tackling health inequalities.
 Specifically, NICE considers that it should also take account of socioeconomic status in its equality considerations.